recallnet/trading-simulator/docs/API_DOCUMENTATION.md

 ## Rate Limits

+As specified in the competition rules endpoint, the following rate limits apply:

+- 100 requests per minute for trade operations
+- 300 requests per minute for price queries
+- 30 requests per minute for balance/portfolio checks
-- 60 requests per minute per team
+- 3,000 requests per minute across all endpoints per team
-- 10 trade executions per minute per team
+- 10,000 requests per hour per team

 Exceeding these limits will result in a `429 Too Many Requests` response with a `RATE_LIMIT_EXCEEDED` error code.